NethServer/docs/administrator-manual/en/mail.rst

 Anti-spam
 ---------

-The anti-spam component [#Spamassassin]_ analyzes emails by detecting and classifying :dfn:`spam` [#SPAM]_ messages using heuristic criteria, predetermined rules and statistical evaluations on the content of messages.
-The rules are public and updated on a regular basis.
+The anti-spam component [#RSPAMD]_ analyzes emails by detecting and classifying :dfn:`spam` [#SPAM]_ messages using heuristic criteria, predetermined rules and statistical evaluations on the content of messages.

-The filter can also check if sender server is listed in one or more blacklists (:index:`DNSBL`).
+The filter can also check if sender server is listed in one or more blacklists (:index:`DNSBL` [#DNSBL]_).
 A score is associated to each rule.

-Total spam score collected at the end of the analysis allows the server to decide whether to *reject* the message or *mark* it as spam and deliver it anyway.
-The score thresholds are controlled by :guilabel:`Spam threshold` and :guilabel:`Deny message spam threshold` sliders in :guilabel:`Email > Filter` page.
+Total spam score collected at the end of the analysis allows the server to decide what to do with a message, according to three **thresholds** that can be adjusted under :guilabel:`Email > Filter > Anti spam`.

+1. If the spam score is above :guilabel:`Greylist threshold` the message is **temporarily rejected**.
+The :dfn:`greylisting` [#GREY]_ technique assumes that a spammer is in hurry and is likely to give up, whilst a SMTP-compliant MTA will attempt to deliver the deferred message again.

-Messages marked as spam have a special header ``X-Spam-Flag: YES``.
-The :guilabel:`Add a prefix to spam messages subject` option makes the spam flag visible on the subject of the message, by prepending the given string to the ``Subject`` header.
+2. If the spam score is above :guilabel:`Spam threshold` the message is **marked as spam** by adding the special header ``X-Spam-Flag: YES`` for specific treatments, then it is delivered as other messages.
+As alternative, the :guilabel:`Add a prefix to spam messages subject` option makes the spam flag visible on the subject of the message, by prefixing the given string to the ``Subject`` header.

+3. If the spam score is above :guilabel:`Deny message spam threshold` the message is **rejected**.

 .. index::
    pair: email; spam training